CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 2.md

     ![Destination lakehouse](./Media/destination-files-directory.png)

 1. In the Pipeline expression builder window, select the **Functions** tab.
 Here, you can explore various functions that exist within the expression library, in this example we'll use both date and string functions to create a dynamic folder path.
 When you're ready, copy and paste the code block below into the expression input box.
-Press **Ok** when complete.
+Press **OK** when complete.

     ```text
     @concat(